2023 Australian Winner Announced

 The winning entry will receive:

-- A complimentary one-day pass to the ADIA Leaders Forum (26 May 2022, Sydney)
+- A complimentary one-day pass to the ADIA Leaders Forum (Tomorrow’s Leaders program) in 2024.

-- Economy-class return airfare (departing from an Australian capital city) to the location of ESOMAR Congress.
-(Date is subject to CV-19.)
-Valued at AUD$4000.
+- Economy-class return airfare (departing from an Australian capital city) to the ESOMAR Congress in Amsterdam.
+To the value of AUD$4,000 (total prizemoney for winning entry).

-- A free entry pass to ESOMAR Congress (Subject to CV-19.)
+- A free entry pass to ESOMAR Congress held in Amsterdam on 10-13 September 2023.

-- Eligible to enter the ESOMAR Global RGT competition and present to ESOMAR Congress 18-21 September 2022 (either in-person or via a virtual platform).
+- Eligible to enter the ESOMAR Global RGT competition (either in-person or via a virtual platform – subject to your choice).

 Who can enter?